dao-phuong/css_note/README.md

 #### align-self: accept the same values as align-items and its value for the specific item.

+#### flex-shrink: allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.

+The `flex-shrink` property takes numbers as values.
+The higher the number, the more it will shrink compared to the other items in the container.
+For example, if one item has a `flex-shrink` value of 1 and the other has a `flex-shrink` value of 3, the one with the value of 3 will shrink three times as much as the other.

 ## ::before and ::after
 These pseudo-elements are used to add something before or after a selected element.
 For the ::before and ::after pseudo-elements to function properly, they must have a defined content property.
 This property is usually used to add things like a photo or text to the selected element.
 When the ::before and ::after pseudo-elements are used to make shapes, the content property is still required, but it's set to an empty string.